Comparing the Early Spring Notion to Western US River Time Series

 The apparent conclusion must be that across this basin there is little or no evidence of a descent of the peak flow month for the full complete available history of the stream.
-This result supports an alternate argument that there is no evidence of an earlier spring than normal.
+This result supports the related argument that there is no evidence of an earlier spring than normal.

-Moreover, there are now excellent arguments that the hydrologic runoff is strongly and significantly correlated across most if not all seasons and years to well mapped ocean indexes.
+Moreover, there are now excellent arguments that the hydrologic runoff is strongly and significantly correlated across most if not all seasons and years to well mapped ocean indexes and even in some cases directly to solar cycles.
 The next image replicates related items that I and others have explored for approximately the past decade or so.
 In this chart the actual (versus “peak rank” of the previous image) Animas flows are simply compared to the Pacific Decadal Oscillation (PDO) over an available continuous Animas record span dating back to the first half of the 20th century.

 The Animas and its neighbor basins cannot be highly correlated to both the PDO and to an early spring.
-As a result, I have explored the early spring notion in somewhat more detail thanks to a paper I was pointed to by a colleague.
-Accordingly in the next attachment I have overlayed the Animas and PDO time series across one of that author’s plots of a time series of snow water equivalents (SWE) values from multiple SNOTEL sites across a similar study area to mine:
+I have explored this further in the next attachment, where I have overlayed the Animas and PDO time series across one of that author’s plots of a time series of snow water equivalents (SWE) values from multiple SNOTEL sites across a similar study area to mine:

 It would not be a surprise to many hydrologists that the relative peaks and dips are fairly synchronous.
 This is excellent independent confirmation I feel of the SNOTEL values but is only an informal part of an informal exercise.

 I don’t mind repeating that the attachment appears to demonstrate that the Animas example and others are consistent with the SWE outcome.
 However that and other papers covering the SWE outcome, and which also assert an early spring, do not incorporate the PDO.
 It accordingly may be that the early spring notion largely predates more widespread recognition of the influence of the PDO.